andrelbourgeois/CASA0016/LCDthermometer/README.md

 **Final Build**

 In the final build, LCDtheremometer, I switched the LED strip from a liquid crystal display (LCD) which I found was much more accurate, and much easier to read.
 It reduces the amount of mental math I need to do whenever I want to know the temperature, and let's be honest - visually appealing.

 ![LCDthermometer](https://user-images.githubusercontent.com/33913141/144129329-fab20756-0b29-436e-a109-5b38f9693be5.jpg)

+**Next Steps**

+- My current build is not mobile, so I would like to attach a mobile power source to it.
+Something that does not rely on external factors for power - like solar panels - because I would like to be able to use this indoors as well.
+I think a battery would be suitable, however, the lithium battery that I currently have is only 3.7 volts, and isn't strong enough to run my 5 volt build.
+- I coded in a starting screen for my LCD.
+It doesn't show up when my LCD starts, or maybe it shows up too quickly to see, but I would like to fix this as well.